Depth

 The Inland Sea tunnel dive is one of Gozo's most iconic experiences.
 Divers enter from the sheltered lagoon, navigate the 80m tunnel, and emerge on the open-sea side at 26m.
 The dive can be done in either direction.
 The site is also popular with snorkellers inside the lagoon.
 Weather-dependent: the tunnel exit must be calm.

 The dive begins inside the Inland Sea lagoon, an enclosed body of crystal-clear seawater.
 Small luzzu boats take divers to the tunnel mouth, which opens at approximately 3m depth.
 The tunnel descends gently from 3m at the lagoon entrance to 26m at the open Mediterranean exit.
 Light decreases progressively through the tunnel, but the exit glows with natural light on sunny days, creating a dramatic silhouette effect.
-The tunnel walls and ceiling are covered in sponges, encrusting bryozoans, and nudibranch species.
+The tunnel walls and ceiling are covered in cup corals, sponges, and nudibranch species.
 At the open-sea exit, the reef wall drops away to the depths of the Dwejra channel.
 Grouper and amberjack are regularly seen at the exit.
 Return through the tunnel or ascend the outer reef wall.
 Strong current can occasionally affect the outer exit; always check conditions before entry.

 INLAND SEA TUNNEL PROFILE (26m) OW ADV 0m 3m 18m 26m INLAND SEA Entry 3m Exit 26m ~80m tunnel